Larry King, legendary talk show host, dies at 87

 "I've never learned anything," King was fond of saying, "while I was talking."

+Jeff Zucker, CNN President, on Saturday acknowledged King's role in raising the network's profile around the world.

+"We mourn the passing of our colleague Larry King," he said in a statement.

-For 25 years, he hosted "Larry King Live" on CNN, a span that was highlighted by more than 30,000 interviews, including every sitting president from Gerald Ford to Barack Obama, and thousands of phone calls from viewers.
+For that quarter century, King hosted "Larry King Live" on CNN, a span that was highlighted by more than 30,000 interviews, including every sitting president from Gerald Ford to Barack Obama, and thousands of phone calls from viewers.

+Wendy Walker, his longtime executive producer on the show, said King treated all of his interview subjects the same -- from heads of state to ordinary Americans.

+"The one thing he loved was being in front of that camera," she said.
+"He was a very interesting man but that one hour a day, when those lights came on, he was just perfect.
+He treated every guest the same.
+It didn't matter if it was a president or somebody just off the street."

 The show made King one of the faces of the network, and one of the most famous television journalists in the country.
 His column in USA Today, which ran for nearly 20 years until 2001, showcased King's distinct style in print, inviting readers down a trail of non-sequiturs that served as a window into his mind.